Fuck you, Mr. Wilson."

 "My great-grandmother worked in a cotton mill from age 10 or 12, making 7 or 8 cents an hour," he says.
 "One unified voice is much more powerful than a thousand individual ones."
 Smith says teachers often wait until trouble comes to turn to the association, when the group could offer more help if it was aware of issues from the beginning.
 In states with strong teacher unions, such as Michigan, teachers have free legal support when taking on administration; are guaranteed duty-free lunches (where they can eat without being forced to watch classes); and are paid overtime for putting in extra hours.
 By contrast, North Carolina administrators can require teachers to come in early, leave late and attend extracurricular activities with no compensation; commandeer teacher planning periods for meetings (so teachers spend more unpaid time at home on lesson plans); and refuse sick days, docking teachers $50 per day instead.
 All this for the privilege of ranking 46th in the nation in teacher earnings.

 The North Carolina Association of Educators recently won several legal battles in the General Assembly, including one fighting the repeal of teacher tenure, at least for those who have already earned it.
 But this isn't tenure in the traditional sense, such as a college professor or skilled tradesman might have, which would insulate someone from layoffs and staff cuts.
-For North Carolina schools, tenure simply means that teachers who have worked more than four years in a district would be guaranteed a board hearing before three schools officials if their job is in jeopardy.
+For North Carolina schools, tenure simply means that teachers who have worked more than four years in a district would be guaranteed a board hearing before three schools officials if their job were in jeopardy.
 It grants them career status and due process, but not actual protection against getting fired.

 Wilson, who as a three-year teacher was ineligible for tenure, decided to fight the nonrenewal.
 Wilson put together two heart-felt letters explaining why he felt he deserved a hearing, but received vague form letters with no confirmation that his request was approved, and no time line for when he could expect to hear anything definite.